Conformal Prediction for Dose-Response Models with Continuous Treatments

 In some cases, providing a prediction interval often does not suffice and a complete predictive distribution is required.
 The extension proposed by~\citet{vovk_nonparametric_2019} produces a predictive distribution by arranging p-values, created using specific conformity measures, into a probability distribution function.
 A requirement to create a Conformal Predictive System (CPS) is to use a specific type of conformity measures~\footnote{For the specific definition see ~\citet{vovk_computationally_2020}} which include monotonic measures.
 Then, given the training data $Z_{1:n}$ and observed test sample $X_{n+1}$, we define an example of this specific conformity measure $S$ and conformity scores $R_i^y$ similar as in equations~\ref{eq:conformity_scores} and~\ref{eq:conformity_scores_2}:

 With $\hat{\mu}$ an estimator fitted on the training set $Z_{1:n}$. $R_i^y$ and $R_{n+1}^y$ are then similarly defined as in equation~\ref{eq:conformity_scores} for a CPS.
-Then, as defined in \citet{vovk_algorithmic_2022} we can define a predictive distribution Q for value $y$, using a distribution of nonconformity scores $F_R(y)$ of $y$ to calculate $\mathbb{P}$, similarly to the quantile function in equation~\ref{eq:quantile_def_fr} as follows:
+Then, as defined in \citet{vovk_algorithmic_2022} we can define a predictive distribution $Q$ for value $y$, using a distribution of nonconformity scores $F_R(y)$ of $y$ to calculate $\mathbb{P}$, similarly to how the quantile function in equation~\ref{eq:quantile_def_fr} for standard conformal prediction was defined:

 Where $\phi$ is a random number sampled from a uniform distribution between 0 and 1 to ensure a smooth predictive distribution.
 Using the same approach as section~\ref{sec:weighted_conformal_prediction}, these conformal predictive systems can be expanded to weighted conformal predictive systems by adjusting $F_R(y)$ to account for the covariate shift~\citep{jonkers_conformal_pred_shift_2024}.